Gitavan/Gitavan/README.md

 Here are some of the projects I've worked on:

-- [Sun's Wobble](https://github.com/Gitavan/Sun-Wobble-Due-To-Neptune-And-Jupiter): The Sun's movements affected by the gravitational forces of Jupiter and Saturn - Python
+- [Sun's Wobble](https://github.com/Gitavan/Sun-Wobble-Due-To-Neptune-And-Jupiter): The Sun's movements affected by the gravitational forces of Jupiter and Saturn.
 - [Monte Carlo](https://github.com/Gitavan/2-D-Monte-Carlo-simulation-of-a-magnetic-material): A 2-D Monte Carlo simulation of a magnetic material.
-- [Data Clean Flu Data](https://github.com/Gitavan/Data-Cleaning-of-Flu-Data/tree): Brief description of project 3.
+- [Data Clean Flu Data](https://github.com/Gitavan/Data-Cleaning-of-Flu-Data): Data clean, regression model analysis and tree regression machine learning on flu data.
 ## Skills

 My proficiency in programming languages.